twildhage/BehavioralCloning/writeup_report.md

 It is important to distinguish between the different camera images because for the left and right images a steering angle correction is applied.
 I followed the suggested value of +- 0.2 from the lecture which worked fine for me.

-Here is an typical image from the simulator:
+Here is an typical image from from the center camera of the simulator:

 ![alt text][image0]